matrix-org/matrix-spec-proposals/proposals/4075-call-notify-event.md

 While this MSC is not present in the spec, clients and widgets should:

-- Use `org.matrix.msc4075.` in place of `m.` in all new identifiers of this MSC.
+- Use `org.matrix.msc4075.call.notify` in place of `m.rtc.notify` as the event type
-(`m.call.notify`)

 ## Dependencies

-This MSC builds on Intentional Mentions [MSC3952](https://github.com/matrix-org/matrix-spec-proposals/pull/3952).
+This MSC builds on [MSC4143: MatrixRTC](https://github.com/matrix-org/matrix-spec-proposals/pull/4143).